HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor 🖐️ used
-  - new
+  - new 🖐️ used
-  - Static method
+  - Static method 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Async method
+  - Async method 🖐️ used
-  - Getters, Setters
+  - Getters, Setters 🖐️ used
-  - Public fields
+  - Public fields 🖐️ used
-  - Private fields
+  - Private fields 🖐️ used
   - Field declarations
   - Inheritance
   - Parent class
-  - Polymorphism
+  - Polymorphism 🖐️ used
   - Abstract class
   - Interface
   - Encapsulation
-  - Hidden class
+  - Hidden class 🖐️ used
   - Object form
   - instance
   - Introspection